 In both cases, local residents have complained to police about the posters.

 “The public promotion of antisemitic messages in the heart of this country’s biggest city is totally unacceptable,” said Michael Mostyn, Chief Executive Officer of B’nai Brith Canada.
 “These posters are part of a perverse attempt to target Jewish and Israeli Canadians and ostracize them in their own neighbourhoods.

 “We expect the police to treat this matter with the seriousness that it deserves, and for local residents to reject this antisemitic propaganda.”

-B’nai Brith’s 2017 Audit of Antisemitic Incidents observed that antisemitic vandalism tends to increase during elections, with prominent examples from B.C. and Nova Scotia last year.
+B’nai Brith’s 2017 Audit of Antisemitic Incidents observed that antisemitic vandalism tends to increase during elections, with prominent examples from B.C. and Nova Scotia (page doesn`t exit anymore) last year.
 Ontarians go the polls in a provincial election on June 7.